+Along with a doctor’s care, neurofeedback can support the brain in healing and move someone closer to their original functioning pre-concussion.
 When treating concussive symptoms, any good doctor will tell you that rest is a requirement for a recovery regimen.
 However, few know that neurofeedback training can also be helpful in supporting the brain to recover alongside a doctor’s care and plan.
 Right after a mild brain injury, doing neurofeedback can give the brain an opportunity to see where it needs to heal itself and continue in that vain.

-Concussion Treatment in Adults - James Story
+Concussion Treatment In Adults - James Story

 “Aside from rest, neurofeedback is quite possibly the only treatment that quickly facilitated recovery from a severe concussion I had six months ago.
 After the first four neurofeedback sessions I slept very deeply and felt noticeably better upon awakening.
 There was a very marked synchronicity in my sense perceptions and body movement when I walked onto the street after those first couple sessions.
 After about five sessions I started to feel noticeably better.
 My daily life started to resemble a more normal pattern of daily activities with even some artistic work in the evenings.
 I can now do things on the weekends without worrying that I might feel sick or have to sleep most of the day.”